 The best way to request assistance is to ask on the

 Systems Security channel on UBNetDef’s chat server.
-The instructors and mentors are constantly on the server, so it’s likely you will get a response within 24-hours, if not less.
+The instructors and mentors constantly monitor the chat, so it’s likely you will receive a response within 24-hours, if not sooner.
 If you do not have access to the UBNetDef chat server, please contact an instructor.

-Students must conduct their coursework in a manner that does not violate the University at Buffalo’s Academic Integrity Policy.
+Students must conduct themselves in a manner that does not violate the University at Buffalo’s Academic Integrity Policy.
 Students found in violation of the Academic Integrity Policy will receive an F for the course.

 As a student in cyber security, you are learning tools and given resources that are meant to help protect yourself and others.
 However, these tools and resources can also be used in malicious or illegal ways.
 It is imperative that while you are a representative of this class, and even well after, you perform any security education or training strictly inside our internal environment or a controlled and contained environment that you have prepared for yourself.
 Any activity outside of our internal environment is outside of our control and protection.
 If you are not sure what you’re doing, it is very easy to do something illegal without even knowing you are (even something as simple as port scanning outside our internal network).
 If you are unsure if something is allowed or not, contact one of the instructors or mentors.
 All network traffic inside our infrastructure will be monitored for malicious or suspicious activity and acted upon with severe consequences if such privileges are abused.
 You are being given an opportunity to learn, please do not waste it.